What is differential geometry: curves and surfaces

-This set lies on a bounded distance from the line of intersection of $\T_p$ with the $(x,y)$-plane.
+This set lies at a bounded distance from the line of intersection of $\T_p$ with the $(x,y)$-plane.

 Let us move $\T_p$ slightly upward and cut from $\Sigma^+_0$ the piece above the obtained plane, say $\bar\Sigma^+_0$.
-By the general position argument (\ref{lem:reg-section}), we can assume that $\bar\Sigma^+_0$ is a surface with smooth boundary line; by construction the boundary line lies in the plane.
-Note that the obtained surface $\bar\Sigma^+_0$ still lies on a bounded distance to a line.
+By the general position argument (\ref{lem:reg-section}), we can assume that $\bar\Sigma^+_0$ is a surface with a smooth boundary line; by construction the boundary line lies in the plane.
+The obtained surface $\bar\Sigma^+_0$ still lies at a bounded distance to a line.
 The latter is impossible by \ref{lem:region}. \qeds